hughperkins/tf-coriander/README.md

 - Ubuntu 16.04 is used for development
 - Ubuntu 14.04 will probably work, but might need some small tweaking (which I can help with)
 - Mac OS X builds ok :-)  Doesnt run yet though...   wheel at https://s3.amazonaws.com/hughperkinstravis/cache/tensorflow-cl/travis/tensorflowpkg.tar.gz  Log of failed importing https://travis-ci.org/hughperkins/tensorflow-cl#L2419
+   - if you want to help debug the import issue, some ideas at https://github.com/hughperkins/tensorflow-cl/issues/11
 - You need:
   - the tensorflow non-gpu installation pre-requisites,
    - an OpenCL 1.2-enabled GPU, and  OpenCL 1.2-enabled drivers